 Patient-facing technology can make trials more accessible and help trials fit into participants’ lives.
 But if we’re not careful, technology built to empower patients may end up overwhelming them instead.

-At the Research Revolution conference this November, we’ll be holding a panel on “Selecting Patient-facing Technology That Actually Works.”
-This panel will feature:
+At the Research Revolution conference in 2022, we held a panel on “Selecting Patient-facing Technology That Actually Works.”
+This panel featured:

 - Michelle Shogren, formerly of Bayer and current clinical trial innovations consultant